14 Top-Rated Romantic Getaways in Ontario

 In the summer, enjoy the lakes and water sports or explore the hiking trails in Algonquin Park, just a short drive away.
 Stay at the beautiful Deerhurst Resort, where you can play the challenging Highlands Golf Course or be pampered in the spa.

-In the winter, a romantic weekend trip might include dogsledding, skiing at Hidden Valley Ski Area, or snowshoeing in the forest.
+In the winter, a romantic weekend trip to Huntsville might include things to do like dogsledding, skiing at Hidden Valley Ski Area, or snowshoeing in the forest.
 Huntsville also has some good restaurants, interesting shops and outdoor related stores, and a movie theater.

 Plan a romantic weekend getaway in the fall to see the red, yellow, and orange leaves in Algonquin Provincial Park.
 This is also an incredibly busy time of year, so make reservations well in advance.